Ajinkya191020/Dynamic-Retail-Dashboard/README.md

 # Dynamic-Retail-Dashboard
-The Dynamic Retail Dashboard is an interactive and data-driven tool built in Excel to visualize and analyze retail data.
-It connects to datasets hosted on GitHub, uses Power Query for data transformation, and presents insights through dynamic charts and KPIs.
-The dashboard solves key business questions, enabling informed decision-making.
+The primary goal of this project is to develop a comprehensive and dynamic dashboard for analyzing retail data.
+By leveraging various KPIs and visualizations, the dashboard aims to provide insights into sales performance, profitability, product trends, and return analysis.
+This project is designed to facilitate better decision-making for retail managers and stakeholders by presenting key metrics in an intuitive and interactive way.

 ## Datasets Used